What does TPD mean?

 In order to make a successful TPD claim, we will help you to prove that your injuries or illness are so severe that you will never be able to return to work.
 This can include a medical certificate from your doctor or specialist, as well as identification from your employer confirming that you are not currently working.
 You must also be under 67 years of age at the time of becoming injured or having an illness.

 Making a TPD claim can be a complicated process and most claims take between 6 to 18 months.
 If your claim is successful, you will receive a lump sum payment that can be used to cover any costs associated with your condition, such as rehabilitation costs and income replacement.
-If your claim is unsuccessful, we can appeal the decision for you, however strict time limits apply so it is important to contact us as soon as possible to ensure your rights are protected.
-Feel free to use our TPD claim checker at the top or bottom of this page for a quick assessment.
+If your claim is unsuccessful, we can appeal the decision for you.
+However, strict time limits apply.
+That’s why it’s important to contact us as soon as possible to ensure your rights are protected.
+Feel free to use our total and permanent disability claims checker at the top or bottom of this page for a quick assessment.
+If you feel uncertain about how to tackle your next steps, please contact us and speak to our TPD claim team for guidance.

 With The Personal Injury Lawyers, your TPD insurance claim is in great hands